Impact of lensing magnification on the analysis of galaxy clustering in redshift space: Methods

-We first notice that the mean convergence in the unlensed case (that is when $s = 0.4$) is very close to zero, demonstrating the validity of our method to implement the effect of lensing magnification.
-For $s = 0.2$, we see that the difference between the exact and weak-lensing solution is very small.
-For larger values, we can clearly see that the discrepancy grows.
-The difference between the exact and weak-lensing solutions increases with $s$, so that for $s = 1.2$ it reaches $\sim$40\% at $z = 1.9$.
-One might wonder if this is something to worry about, and how this affects the correlation function, since analytical prescriptions only work in the weak-lensing limit.
-We do see a difference on the multipoles of the correlation function in \cref{fig:absdiff_multipoles_lensing} for $s = 1.2$, however it does not reach the 40\% of \cref{fig:mean_kappa}.
-This suggests that one should be careful while using the first-order lensing correction in the weak-lensing limit, as its validity depends on the redshift and value of $s$.
+We first note that the mean convergence in the unlensed case (i.e. when $s = 0.4$) is very close to zero, demonstrating the validity of our method to implement the effect of lensing magnification.
+For $s = 0.2$, the difference between the exact and weak-lensing solution is very small.
+For higher values, the discrepancy clearly grows.
+The difference between the exact and weak-lensing solutions increases with $s$, so that for $s = 1.2,$ it reaches $\sim$40\% at $z = 1.9$.
+The question is whether this is a problem and how it affects the correlation function, since analytical prescriptions only work in the weak-lensing limit.
+The multipoles of the correlation function in \cref{fig:absdiff_multipoles_lensing} are indeed different for $s = 1.2$, but not by the 40\% of \cref{fig:mean_kappa}.
+This suggests that the first-order lensing correction should be used with caution in the weak-lensing limit, as its validity depends on redshift and on the value of $s$.